 On top of all the 30th Anniversary Prep, a commercial on Fr.
 Mark’s first book, Meditations on Vatican Art was filmed within the Vatican Museums.
 The advertisement will feature Fr.
 Mark in some of the most breathtaking and treasured galleries and rooms of the Vatican.
 What other commercial can top that?!
 Most importantly (and for the whole purpose of the ad) keep an eye out for his book which will be hitting the stands on November 1st.

-As Secretary of our North American Office, Lorna is in charge of processing patron memberships, gathering and updating our Etapestry data, and helping to coordinate patron visits with the Rome Office.
-Please contact Lorna regarding any membership issues you may have.
+As Coordinator of our North American Office, Denise is in charge of processing patron memberships, and helping to coordinate patron visits with the Rome Office.
+Denise is no stranger to the patrons as she has been serving the Patron of the Arts Illinois Chapter as a part time project coordinator for the past two and half years.
+Please contact Denise regarding any membership issues you may have.